patricknc/TextFile-Processor/ANSWERS.md

 In an MVC app, the view only displays information; the controller handles and responds to user input and interaction.
 For example, the controller handles route data and query-string values, and passes these values to the model.
 The model might use these values to query the database

-# Answers to Questions
-1.	**How long time did you end up spending on this coding test?**
-I spent around 12 hours on this coding test.
-2.	**Explain why you chose the code structure(s) you used in your solution.**
+**I used LINQ to implement foo and bar**
 I read all text words from the file and store it in a string array variable to enable me easily query it using Linq.
 To get the most used word can be achieved in several ways.
 I found using LINQ in .Net Framework faster and easier since I have already store all the words in a collection.
 Using Linq, I can easily query and manipulate each string in the array.

-3.	**What would you add to your solution if you had more time?
-This question is especially important if you did not spend much time on the coding test - use this as an opportunity to explain what your solution is missing.**
+3.	# What would you add to your solution if you had more time?
+**This question is especially important if you did not spend much time on the coding test - use this as an opportunity to explain what your solution is missing.**
 Enough time was provided for the coding test, and I believe nothing is missing in the solution.

-4.	**What did you think of this recruitment test?**
+4.	# What did you think of this recruitment test?
 I think that this recruitment test gives the candidates an opportunity to demonstrate their coding skills.
 It will test the candidate’s problem-solving ability.
 It will enable the recruiter understand how a candidate think through a problem.
 It tests the capability of candidates in technical decision making and the reasons behind taking such decisions.
 For instance, why the candidates choose a particular technology, and why they design things the way they do.
 Generally, I can say that the recruitment test is fun but a realistic work sample project.